 Animals were kept at the pound only for a limited number of days and there was no provision for going to the SPCA or other shelter.
 But she ensured that their time at the pound, whether a brief stay before they were claimed or adopted or their last days on earth, was as pleasant as she could make it.

 In St. Thomas, the practice has long been that animals at the pound go to one of the rescue groups when their time is up.
 I’ve never been to the City’s Animal Control shelter but I have volunteered with local rescue groups.
 All our groups are “no kill”, a laudable idea.
 But the rescue groups and pound are limited in the numbers they can handle, and unwanted animals just keep coming.
 Then what happens?

 There have been changes in theory and practice in shelters and pounds over the past few decades.
-‘Cage’ versus ‘no cage’, ‘kill’ or ‘no-kill’ and, with feral cats, ‘trap-neuter-tame’ or ‘trap-neuter-release’ are important issues to think about.
+‘Cage’ versus ‘no cage’, ‘kill’ or ‘no-kill’.
+And with feral cats, ‘trap-neuter-tame’ or ‘trap-neuter-release’ is also an important decision.

 No animals were harmed in the making of this post.
 Photos are our dog and kitten when they first came to us.
 The kitten was feral, the dog was on death row at a pound.
 (From my St. Thomas Dog Blog, Apr.
 6/10)